hr98w/inzoi-guide/docs/account/krafton-id.md

 KRAFTON ID is your universal gateway to all KRAFTON games and services.
 It's managed through our central hub at [accounts.krafton.com](https://accounts.krafton.com), where you can access all account-related services and features.

+## Is KRAFTON ID Needed for inZOI?
+Yes.
+You need to register KRAFTON ID to play inZOI.

 ## Key Features

 ### Platform Integration